azuracom/AzuracomProcessBundle/README.md

 ];
 ```

-Configure
-in the `config/packages/monolog.yaml` file of your project:
+Configure monolog in the `config/packages/monolog.yaml` file of your project:

 ```yaml
 # config/packages/monolog.yaml